MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ### Step 3: Configure SharePoint to trust the identity provider

-You can configure SharePoint to trust the identity provider in one of the following ways:
+You can configure SharePoint to trust the identity provider in either of the following ways:

 - Configure SharePoint to trust Azure AD as the OIDC provider manually.
 - Configure SharePoint to trust Azure AD as the OIDC provider by using metadata endpoint.